Six Years in Spain:

 6. You are always homesick for somewhere else

-In Portuguese there’s a word – saudades – “a deep emotional state of nostalgic or profound melancholic longing for an absent something or someone”.
+In Portuguese there’s a word – saudades – “a deep emotional state of nostalgica or profound melancholic longing for an absent something or someone”.
 Having lived in a few different places for extended periods of time, these saudades can sneak up on me when least expected.

-The smell of fresh ginger and hot summer storms pulls my heartstrings back toward Cambodia.
+The smell of fresh lemon grass and hot summer storms pulls my heartstrings back toward Cambodia.
 Every Christmas my heart longs for California and every spring I remember those first sunny days in Madrid’s Retiro Park, when you can finally kick off your boots and scarf in the grass beside the estanco and echar una siesta as the sun dethaws your winter bones.

 Would I change it?